Ben-Chapman/Svelte-GCP-Vision-API/README.md

 - Follow the Vision API
   [getting started instructions](https://cloud.google.com/vision/docs/detect-labels-image-client-libraries#before-you-begin)
-  to setup your GCP environment
+  to set up your GCP environment
   - Ensure that you have successfully completed the following:
-    - Either have a new or existing GCP project with billing enabled
+    - Have a new or existing GCP project with billing enabled
     - Have [enabled](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com) the GCP Vision API
     - Installed and initialized the Google Cloud CLI
 - **Note:** For this demo project you will be using your GCP user account for